Automatic detection of special cookies

 f919208d949256bc062e5c23e02ba9a2 is just a random string.
 Such cookies are not suitable for cookie reports since the actual cookie name of every visitor will be different.

-Another issue with random name cookies are that every scanning of website cookies will generate an additional random name cookie.
+Another issue with random name cookies is that every scanning of website cookies will generate an additional random name cookie.
 This will make the cookie report grow with time and fill the report with junk cookie names.

-Cookie Scanner automatically detects those cookies and saves them as a pattern in Cookie Report.
+The Cookie Scanner automatically detects those cookies and saves them as a pattern in Cookie Report.
 This is set to avoid new session cookies being added to your Cookie Report after every automatic scanning.
 In fact, you can even add such a cookie manually, just follow our guidelines on how to make a pattern for random name cookies.
 For example, randomly generated WooCommerce session cookies would look like this: